tajah93/Project-1/README.md

 ## User Story ##

->AS A beginner in fitness
+>AS A beginner in a fitness
-I WANT workout ideas and how-to tutorials to scedule for the week <br />
+I WANT workout ideas and how-to tutorials to schedule for the week <br />
 SO THAT I can keep track of what I'm doing and when I'm doing it <br />
 I ALSO WANT to have set reminders of scheduled workouts <br />
 SO THAT I do not forget to workout and I am held accountable in completing that workout